What Age Do You Have To Be To Get A Tattoo? (Rules & Laws)

 Don’t scupper your dreams of getting a tattoo by breaking the law.
 We’ve seen many kids get tattoos too young, only to regret it in later years.
-Deciding to get a tattoo isn’t something you should rush at, since, for many, a tattoo is for life.
-There is, in fact, a minimum age stated by law for getting a tattoo.
+Deciding to get a tattoo isn’t something you should rush out to do at too much of a young age, since for many, a tattoo is for life.

 The legal age for getting a tattoo in the United States is: